 The boxes are positioned by default to minimize line crossings.
 You can customize box positions by dragging them up or down.

 The positions you drag are saved, the rest are free.
-Since the graph is redrawn on every click, it's often best to position everything if you position anything.
+Since the graph is redrawn on every press, it's often best to position everything if you position anything.
 Although sometimes it's sufficient to move special categories like "Other" down to the bottom and leave the others free to move.

-To change the size or margin of the graph, select the chart element by clicking on the header.
+To change the size or margin of the graph, select the chart element by pressing on the header.
 Blue resize handles and red margin handles will appear.
 You can drag these with the mouse or set them explicitly under "Edit JSON..." by setting the

 "margin" attributes under